nashbio/policies/source/sections/08-auditing_policy.md

    * Choose an audit firm that is independent of other organizational operations;
    * Ensure technical competence of the audit firm staff;
    * Require the audit firm's adherence to applicable codes of professional ethics;
-   * Obtain a Privacy Non-Disclosure system;
+   * Obtain a signed HIPAA business associate agreement, or Privacy Non-Disclosure system;
    * Assign organizational responsibility for supervision of the external audit firm.

 ## 8.9 Retention of Audit Data